 Skip to main content

-Behest AI is an AI Backend as a Service.
-It provides the complete infrastructure between your app and your LLM — authentication, CORS handling, conversation memory, PII scrubbing, prompt injection defense, rate limiting, token budgets, and observability — in one API call.
+Behest AI is a unified gateway that provides complete visibility and control for enterprise AI.
+It delivers three core pillars: Token FinOps for hard budget enforcement and cost attribution, Enterprise AI Governance for PII redaction and prompt injection defense, and an AI Backend as a Service for rapid application development.
 Behest handles CORS natively so you can call the LLM directly from your browser without a backend proxy.
 It uses the OpenAI-compatible API format and deploys self-hosted in your own cloud infrastructure.

 FAQ